-- i.
-The Concern Debates Adjudicators are volunteers from the local community.
-Ideally there will be three adjudicators at each debate however circumstances (difficulty in recruiting volunteers, illness or lack of availability) sometimes mean that just two adjudicators will be present. - j.
-In areas of the country where Concern struggles to recruit adjudicators we will ask that teachers and the school community help recruit adjudicators in their local area.
-Concern will provide all training needs for new recruits. - k.
-For information about the marking sheet used by the adjudicators go to page 7.
+- The Concern Debates Adjudicators are volunteers from the local community.
+Ideally there will be two adjudicators at each debate however circumstances (difficulty in recruiting volunteers, illness or lack of availability) sometimes mean that just one adjudicator will be present. - For information about the marking sheet used by the adjudicators go to page 7.